Braves vs. Twins Player Props Betting Odds

 Olson Stats

-- Olson heads into this matchup looking to extend his three-game hit streak.
-During his last five outings he is hitting .286 with a double, five home runs, three walks and nine RBI.
+- Olson has picked up a hit in four games in a row.
+In his last five games he is batting .286 with a double, four home runs, three walks and eight RBI.

 Olson Recent Games